YPlan/ansible-python-lambda/README.md

 =====================

-An example of deploying [AWS Lambda][lambda] functions with [Ansible][ansible], for our blog post titled rather obviously “Deploying Amazon Lambda Functions with Ansible.”
+An example of deploying [AWS Lambda][lambda] functions with [Ansible][ansible], for our blog post titled rather obviously [“Deploying Amazon Lambda Functions with Ansible.”][blogpost]

 Requirements
 ------------